EvgeniyKuzmin/photo-renamer/README.md

   -t TEMPLATE, --template TEMPLATE
-                        Template for file naming based on time of creation -d DEST, --dest DEST  A path to the destination directory (in case of a copy-mode) -m, --meta            Extract file's date from metadata only
+                        Template for file naming based on time of creation -d DEST, --dest DEST  A path to the destination directory (in case of a copy-mode)

 mode:
   -c, --copy            COPY mode: make copies of existed files -r, --rename          RENAME mode: rename existed files

+extraction mode:
+  -m, --meta            Extract a date from a metadata only -n, --name            Extract a date from a filename only -a, --all             Extract a date via all available methods

 logging:
   -1, --debug           Set DEBUG level